As the world awaits a coronavirus vaccine, some Chinese students get early doses

 But if Beijing’s bet pans out, China will potentially be months ahead of Western nations in eradicating the virus.
 And those like Cai will be a walking reminder, jet-setting through the pandemic.

-Cai said she experienced no side effects when she got the first of two shots of the Sinovac vaccine last week.
+Cai said she experienced no side effects when she got the first of two shots of the vaccine from Sinovac Biotech last week.
 She’s waiting for the second shot next month before flying to Italy.

-In China, only Zhejiang province is officially providing the vaccine to the public now, though discreet urgent-use distribution is underway across the country.
-Access will be formally expanded to high-risk groups nationwide as early as December, China’s Center for Disease Control and Prevention chief biosafety scientist Wu Guizhen told state television last week.
+In China, only Zhejiang province is officially providing the vaccine to the public now, although discreet urgent-use distribution is underway across the country.
+Access will be formally expanded to high-risk groups nationwide as early as December, China’s Center for Disease Control and Prevention’s Chief Biosafety Scientist Wu Guizhen told state television last week.

 Four experimental vaccines made by three companies — Sinovac Biotech, Sinopharm and CanSino Biologics — are in urgent use while clinical testing continues.